Proven-Paradox/shaper-system/Handbook.md

 > When it’s not your Turn, you should be considering what your next action is going to be.
 Just because someone else is doing the talking doesn’t mean you should stop thinking.
 Actively planning your Turn during your friends’ actions means the game will be faster and more fun for everyone.

-// TODO refactor into better "How to do damage" section
+// TODO refactor into better "How to do damage" section, figure out how to work Buff Tracks into this chapter better.
 ## Impact
 To make an Offense roll, first you roll your 2 dice as normal and add your modifier.
 If the Ability you are using to strike is labeled as an Attack, you use Physical Offense.
 Abilities labeled as Spells instead add your Mental Offense.
 Once you have this result, subtract your target’s Defense: Physical Defense for Attacks and Mental Defense for Spells.
 (There are exceptions for some Abilities, such as [Elemental Strike](#elemental-strike)).
 The result is called the Impact.
 If the Impact is above zero, your Ability has landed and will affect your opponent.
 Usually this will mean dealing damage, but some abilities instead impose conditions or something else unpleasant when they land.
 The amount of damage you deal is determined by multiplying your Impact by the Ability’s damage multiplier.